Looking back on our history of providing “traditional” BVFLS work, we’ve enjoyed the long-time luxury of complacency.

-How do I create a Minimum Viable Service?
+How do you create a Minimum Viable Service?

 One way of creating a MVS is to examine where you deliver value in your traditional BVFLS services today.
 How does that work stagger your audience by its quality, originality, and value?
-Then, unbundle what you are already doing and deliver that value as an adjacent MVS.
+Then, unbundle what you are already doing and deliver that value as a MVS.

-Another way to create a MVS is to audit your skills, knowledge, experience, education, and training from across your entire work history.
-How can you provide value now with a service you provided in a previous life or project?
-Then, bundle the service and deliver that value as a contiguous MVS.
+Another way to create a MVS is to audit your skills, knowledge, experience, education, and training from your work history.
+How can you provide value today with a service you provided in a previous life or project?
+Then, bundle the service and deliver that value as a MVS.

 Either way, your MVS falls within your existing wheelhouse of capabilities … something you do now or have done in the past.

-This sounds easy – why do I need you?
+This sounds easy – why do I need you, Rod?